 Safety First

 Any type of powerful industrial machinery should be handled with care.
 When dealing with a generator, your first concern should always be safety.
-Before you work on an emergency generator, inspect it thoroughly to ensure proper the area has ventilation and no structural damage has occurred.
+Before you work on an emergency generator, inspect it thoroughly to ensure the area has proper ventilation and no structural damage.
 Inspect your surroundings for water, and wear protective clothing like gloves and safety glasses before checking the generator’s oil, filters, electrical system, and other parts.
-Clear the area of other people or employees and refer to the generator’s manufacturer’s manual before you begin troubleshooting.
+Before you begin troubleshooting, clear the area of other people or employees.

 Refer To The Manual

 Before troubleshooting your emergency generator, it is essential to understand its components and functions.
-Your generator’s manual holds valuable information about your specific machine that will help you troubleshoot problems if they arise.
-Once you have familiarized yourself with your generator’s manual, you mustn’t deviate from the manufacturer’s instructions for troubleshooting, or it could cause further damage or nullify a warranty.
+Your generator’s manual holds valuable information about your specific machine.
+Once you have referred to the manual and familiarized yourself with it, you cannot deviate from the manufacturer’s instructions for troubleshooting.
+This could cause further damage or nullify a warranty.

 Repair And Diagnostic Skills